 Schaeffer Theatre, Room 302

-Tim Dugan is an Assistant Professor of Theater where he teaches Beginning Acting, Advanced Acting, Performing Heightened Text/Acting Styles, Directing, and he serves as a thesis advisor to all acting and directing students.
-Directing credits at Bates include Angels in America and We Are Proud to Present…, and he has acted in Eurydice.
+Tim Dugan is an Assistant Professor of Theater where he teaches Beginning Acting, Advanced Acting, Performing Heightened Text/Acting Styles, Directing, and he serves as a thesis/capstone/independent study advisor to all acting and directing students.
+Directing credits at Bates include Angels in America, We Are Proud to Present…, Stupid F#@!ing Bird, and he has acted in Eurydice.
 He also specializes in Fitzmaurice Voicework and Shakespeare.

-Tim is also a professional actor (member of Actors’ Equity and SAG-AFTRA) and director.
+Tim is also a professional actor (member of Actors’ Equity and SAG-AFTRA) and a director.
 Some favorite acting credits: A Midsummer Night’s Dream (Bottom), Macbeth (Macbeth), Merry Wives of Windsor (Ford) and Much Ado About Nothing (Benedick) all with Saratoga Shakespeare Company, Doubt, Tuesdays with Morrie, and A Song For My Father-Oldcastle Theatre Company.
-Other favorites in Philadelphia, his other hometown, include The Other Place-Walnut Street Theatre, Straight White Men-InterAct Theatre, Long Live the Little Knife-Inis Nua Theatre, Bengal Tiger at the Baghdad Zoo and The Crucible -Temple University Theaters.
+Other favorites in Philadelphia, his other hometown, include The Other Place-Walnut Street Theatre, Steal Her Bones, Straight White Men-InterAct Theatre, Long Live the Little Knife-Inis Nua Theatre, Bengal Tiger at the Baghdad Zoo and The Crucible -Temple University Theaters.

-He also served as the Associate Artistic Director and Director of Education for Saratoga Shakespeare Company coordinating and teaching the SSC Young Theatre Professional Company housed at Skidmore College, which includes students from colleges and universities across the country.
+He also served as the Associate Artistic Director and Director of Education for Saratoga Shakespeare Company coordinating and teaching the SSC Young Theatre Professional Company housed at Skidmore College, which included students from colleges and universities across the country.
 Tim directed SSC’s inaugural “Shakespeare For All” touring production of Much Ado About Nothing which brought free Shakespeare and theatre workshops to various areas in Saratoga Springs.

 Tim received his MFA in Acting from Temple University and holds a Certificate of Completion in the Michael Chekhov Technique awarded by the Michael Chekhov Association (MICHA).
 He is also a member of the National Alliance of Acting Teachers where he recently participated in the 2021 Teacher Development Program.

-Tim will be teaching Directing and Beginning Acting in Winter of 2020 and directing Stupid F#@!ing Bird by Aaron Posner in March.
-He’ll be acting in Steal Her Bones at InterAct Theatre next May/June.
+Tim will be teaching Beginning Acting and Beginning Directing in the Winter of 2022, and also will be directing Anne Carson’s Antigonick.
 For more information regarding his professional work check out www.tim-dugan.net.